Can it be this simple?

 Economists would have us believe that the Polar Vortex is to blame.
 I expect when the first quarter is finally revised for the final time we will have experienced a minus sign in growth for the first three months of the year.
 No question that the prolonged season of cold weather hurt the economy, but by how much?
 No way was that decline all weather-related, in my opinion.

 Through it all, the stock markets have refused to go down, despite the slowing economy, cautionary earnings and revenue forecasts by corporations, the Ukraine and any other bad news.
+We are in an environment where new highs in stocks are reflecting an expectation that economic growth will not only continue but accelerate.

 Historically, when the economy gains momentum, interest rates rise and the stock market goes up.
 When the economy weakens, the reverse happens.
 So, my dear readers, either the bond market has it wrong or the stock market does.
 What or who is the fly in this particular ointment?
 My guess is the Fed has a lot to do with this.